Skip to main content

 Survivorship bias often gets discussed as a cautionary tale.
 For example, someone might point out a person’s or company’s success, and another will retort with, “But that’s just survivorship bias!”

-What’s rarely discussed is how to internalize survivorship bias in an actionable way.
+What’s less discussed is what to do with survivorship bias once you take it seriously.
 If you know that most success stories (whether in business, investing, dating, or even the actual lottery) are primarily the result of luck rather than skill, how can you use this information to your advantage?

 Failing, but in a Good Way #